 Bequeath cash, property, or a portion of your estate

 Contribute long-term appreciated stock or other securities

-Designate a fund at the foundation as one of your beneficiaries
+Designate a fund at the Foundation as one of your beneficiaries

 Create a charitable remainder trust that pays income to you during your lifetime for a designated time period

-An income tax deduction and immediate benefit for the community
+Income tax deduction and immediate community benefit

 Current and possible future income tax deductions